 An Undercurrent hydro system consists of buckets or totes, connected near the bottoms by PVC, and then a pump is tied into the PVC and back to a control bucket, so it constantly keeps the water flowing.
 The plants are in their own totes/buckets, and the control bucket is to work out of.

-Here are the materials you will need; this is for a 4-site setup.
+Here are the materials you will need for a 4-site setup.
 So that’s 4 plant sites and 1 control bucket.

 DIY How to Build

 1. The totes I used were rectangular in shape, so I offset the holes on the tote so it would circulate the water in each tote.
 I had the hole on the right side on the front, and the left side on the back of one, and the one it connects to was the opposite formation, hole on the left in the front and right on the back (see diagram).